Amy Palatnick

 At 19, inspired by Joseph Campbell’s advice to “follow your bliss,” I switched my major and spent the rest of my college years in the pottery studio.

 As the studio’s only apprentice, I worked closely with the master potters, especially Thanh Binh (“Tea”) Duong.
 We eventually fell in love and, after my apprenticeship, moved to Eugene, Oregon, where we founded Circle Dove Pottery.
-Tea became my greatest pottery mentor, and his influence still shapes my work and life today.
+Tea was my true pottery mentor, and his influence still shapes my work and life today.

-Since beginning to teach online, I’ve felt more inspired than ever—pushing my forms, experimenting with glazes, and letting my style evolve.
+Since I began to teach online, I’ve felt more expanded and inspired than ever—pushing my forms, experimenting with glazes, and letting my style evolve.

-Today, I’m surrounded by a thriving community of potters who feel like family.
+I am blessed to be surrounded by a thriving community of potters who truly feel like family.
 Together, we learn, share ideas, and grow through my Mad Skills Pottery Apprenticeship programs.